labhamlet/awsome-audio-foundation-models/README.md

 # awsome-audio-foundation-models
 This repo contains benchmarking code for recent audio foundation models on HEAR and Nat-HEAR datasets.
-We have collected 23 recent audio foundation models from the existing literature.
-Here are all the models we managed to collect, along with open-source weights and implementations.
+We have collected 25 recent audio foundation models from the existing literature.
+Here are all the models we collected, along with open-source weights and implementations.
+For each model, we provide inference code that is HEAR- and Nat-HEAR-compatible, and the Python environments with the required packages already installed.

 ## Models